Inaruwa Municipality

 Inaruwa (इनरुवा) is the headquarter of Sunsari district that lies in the Koshi province of Eastern Nepal.
-Inaruwa is a municipality since the time of Panchayat in the year 2047 BS.
+Inaruwa has been a municipality since the time of Panchayat in the year 2047 BS.
 After 2015, it has been operating under a mayor-council form of government and is currently led by Mayor Kedar Bhandari.
-Spanning 77.92 square kilometers, the municipality is home to a population of nearly 75 thousand residents.
+Spanning 77.92 square kilometers, the municipality is home to a population of nearly 75,000 residents.

 In 2015, after the implementation of federalism all over Nepal, VDCs like Babiya, Madhesa, Dumraha, Jalpapur, Chadwela were merged into this municipality.
 Geographically, Inaruwa is surrounded by Gadhi Rural Municipality in the east, Bhokraha Rural Municipality in the west, Itahari Sub-metropolitan city and Ramdhuni Municipality in the north and Harinagar Rural Municipality in the south.
 The municipality is politically divided into 10 wards.

 History

 Before Annexation in Nepal

 During Vedic Period, Inaruwa was a part of Mithila region that was subsequently annexed by King Mawrong into Limbuwan rajya along with its neighbouring districts Jhapa and Morang.
 Later, after the Limbuwan Gorkha War (1771-1774 AD), Sunsari, Morang and Jhapa which were under Limbuwan rule, were conquered by the Gorkha Kingdom, thereby forming them as a part of Nepal.

 Eastern Districts of Nepal in 1942.